TalaLAlreda/practice-git-workflow/README.md

 # This is my first Readme file
-We will commit this folder to the git repository
+We will commit this folder to the git repository.